Cinema

 CINE 710 Production Practice I (Units: 3)

-Prerequisites: Restricted to M.F.A Cinema students; concurrent enrollment in CINE 701, CINE 711, and CINE 721.
+Prerequisites: Restricted to M.F.A Cinema students; concurrent enrollment in CINE 701 and CINE 711.

 CINE 711 Production Practice II (Units: 3)

 Prerequisites: Restricted to M.F.A.
-Cinema students; concurrent enrollment in CINE 701, CINE 710, and a graduate Cinema theory elective (700-level, vary by semester).
+Cinema students; concurrent enrollment in CINE 701 and CINE 710.

 CINE 712 Production Practice III (Units: 3)

-Prerequisites: Restricted to graduate Cinema students or consent of the instructor.
-Basic digital editing skills required; no drawing skills needed.
+Prerequisite: Restricted to graduate students or permission of the instructor.

 CINE 715 Cinematography Workshop (Units: 3)